varshagit30/invoice-generator/README.md

-## Generates invoice with Python using Tkinter built a GUI and automated MS Word with Python
+## Generates invoice with Python using Tkinter to build a GUI and automated MS Word with Python